John-Piper/wrappr/README.md

 <!-- badges: end -->

-wrappr is a small collection of wrapper functions to help with the development of writing cleaner R code.
+wrappr is a collection of wrapper functions to use on other R functions to add extra functionality and maintain clean code.

-The helper functions in wrappr can help with setting temporarily working directories to help open files, using a only a file name, maintaining the current working directory.
-Messages can be print to the console before and after a function call to another function.
-Also wrappr can help speed up development time when using large data frames collected from file when running the same source code multipal times.
+Here is a biref description of some functionality wrappr has to offer:

+-   set a temporary working directory to work with a function that deals with I/O and maintain the current working directory.

+-   Get an existing variable from the enviroment or create a new variable if it does not exist.
+Great for loading big files once when re-running development code.

+-   print a messages to the console before and after a function call.

 ## Installation